Georg Ledderhose: Career and later life

 From 1891, he was named a professor in surgery at his alma mater by his mentor Dr. Lücke.
 Among his students in the practice of surgery was the polymath and Nobel laureate Albert Schweitzer.
 In 1892, Ledderhose was commissioned by the city of Strasbourg to create a Rekonvaleszentenhaus or convalescent center, for those involved in traumatic accidents.
 Due to the success of this institution, Ledderhose was later commissioned to supervise the planning and construction of a second traumatology center in Strasbourg, the Unfallkrankenhaus, which opened to the public on 27 November 1901.
 He remained the director of the Unfallkrankenhaus through the years of the First World War until November 1918, when the victorious French government expelled the majority of Germans living in the territory of Alsace-Lorraine.
 According to the Alsatian journalist and memoirist Charles Spindler, Ledderhose was known in Strasbourg during the war as a man who provided care and support to the wounded on both sides of the conflict, and who made sure that charitable funds were distributed not only to the Germans, but also the French, and so the French government's summary exile of the doctor came as quite a shock to the populace.
-Forced to flee the city that had been his home for his entire adult life, Ledderhose resettled in Munich, where the faculty at the University of Munich made him an honorary professor, and where he taught until his retirement and death.
+Forced to flee the city that had been his home for his entire adult life, Ledderhose resettled in Munich, where the faculty at the Ludwig-Maximilians-Universität München made him an honorary professor, and where he taught until his retirement and death.